Hamza Rafindadi Zayyad

 Hamza Rafindadi Zayyad (1937–2002) was the former head of the Technical Committee on Privatization and Commercialization in Nigeria.
 The Committee was designed to strengthen government's control of the direction of the country's then nascent privatization exercise.

 Alhaji Rafindadi was one of the few individuals who had a visible and important presence in the early socio-economic institutions of Northern Nigeria and Nigeria.

 Family and early life

-Hamza Zayyad was born on September 14, 1937 in Rafindadi, Katsina State.
-His grandfather was once the Waziri of Katsina (an advisory role), a position the grandson later held.
+Hamza Zayyad was born on September 14, 1937, in Rafindadi, Katsina State.
+His grandfather named (waziri zayyana) was once the Waziri of Katsina (an advisory role), a position the grandson later held.
 He attended koranic school at the age of 4, then proceeded to Rafindadi Elementary School in 1945.
 After elementary education, he attended Katsina Middle School and then studied at Barewa College, Zaria (1951-1956), which was then an elite college in Northern Nigeria.
 From Barewa College, he joined Barclays bank in 1957.
 After a few years at the bank, he continued his academic pursuit, between 1958 and 1960 studying accounting in Kumasi.
 He later left the shores of Africa and went to Leeds College and the University at Birmingham, earning a degree in Accounting.
 He is mentor of the former Nigerian Minister and the current Kaduna State Governor, Nasir EL-Rufai.